Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 ORDER BY year DESC, num_unicorns DESC;
 ```

-Finally, the combined query brought both CTEs together, keeping only the **top industries and showing their yearly unicorn counts and average valuations**.
-Converting valuations into billions made it easier to read.
-This gave us both scale (number of unicorns) and value (average valuation) — the two main things investors care about.
-Testing the final query confirmed that everything joined correctly and the numbers were reliable.
+Finally, I combined both CTEs in a single query, keeping only the **top industries and showing their yearly unicorn counts and average valuations**.
+I converted valuations into billions to make them easier to read.
+This provided both scale (`number_of_unicorns`) and value (`average_valuation`) — the two main factors investors care about.
+Testing the final query confirmed that all joins worked correctly and the numbers were reliable.

-By testing each CTE and combining them carefully, we were able to get trustworthy insights about the top industries, how they grew over time, and their financial impact, which helps make smarter investment decisions.
+By testing each CTE and combining them carefully, I was able to get trustworthy insights about the top industries, how they grew over time, and their financial impact, which helps make smarter investment decisions.

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/0fc2870b-cb34-435f-97f9-96530bf7d71e" />